WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 Our job is to help you win your Social Security benefits.
 Since most cases turn on the VE’s testimony, you need a lawyer on your side in the court room.
 Contact us through this website.
 Or, give us a call today.

 We can help you apply for SSDI and SSI benefits.
 Also, we can appeal a denial from the SSA and win your case in court.
 Hiring us does not cost you any money up front.
 In fact, there is no charge for you to hire us.
-We are only paid an attorney fee when we win your case.
+We only receive an attorney fee when we win your case.
 If we do not win your case, there is no attorney fee for you to pay.